agharghar/agharghar.github.io/_posts/2025-03-8-Kerberos-in-the-land-of-active-directory.md

 Windows includes built-in **Credentials Providers** for different authentication methods like passwords, PINs, smart cards, and biometrics.
 However, third-party providers, such as multi-factor authentication (MFA) solutions, can also be integrated.

 To fully understand the **Logon Process**, we must also consider the **LSASS** (*Local Security Authority Subsystem Service*). **LSASS** is responsible for enforcing the system's security policy.
-Itin the land of active directory verifies users logging onto a Windows computer or server, manages password changes, and creates access tokens.
+It verifies users logging onto a Windows computer or server, manages password changes, and creates access tokens.

 So when you enter your **username and password**, the **Credential Provider** retrieves these credentials and passes them to **LogonUI**. **LogonUI** then forwards them to **Winlogon**, which, in turn, hands them over to the **LSASS** process.